mongodb/docs-cluster-to-cluster-sync/source/includes/collections/behavior-capped-collections.rst

 - :dbcommand:`convertToCapped` is not supported.
 If you run ``convertToCapped``, ``mongosync`` exists with an error.
 - :dbcommand:`cloneCollectionAsCapped` is not supported.
-If you run ``cloneCollectionAsCapped``, ``mongosync`` behavior is undefined.
+If you run ``cloneCollectionAsCapped``, the ``mongosync`` behavior is undefined.

 Capped collections on the source cluster work normally during sync.

-On the destination cluster capped collections have temporary changes during sync:
+Capped collections on the destination cluster have temporary changes during sync:

 - There is no maximum number of documents.